jdsabino/nottoomuch/README.rst

-i accept patches in links to commit id, as pull requests and as in patch emails provided by git-format-patch (and git-send-email). i probably cherry-pick / rebase your stuff instead of merging (and possivly do minor amends) so you have to manually close your pull requests if you've done any.
+i accept patches in links to commit id, as pull requests and as in patch emails provided by git-format-patch (and git-send-email). i probably cherry-pick / rebase any stuff received instead of merging (and possibly do minor amends) so any pull requests made are to be manually closed.

 see also branches.txt_ for reasons tho choose **master** or **df-yymm** branch as a (re)base branch...